nstegman1/SearchSRA_QualityPipeline/README.md

 ### Before you run this, make sure

-* You have ran SearchSRA with your desired fasta file.
+* You have ran SearchSRA with your desired fasta file (https://www.searchsra.org/).
 * You have provided the fasta file that is one continuous sequence instead of a file with multiple contigs that you used to run SearchSRA with.
 * You have an NCBI account.